meghanlacoste/FrequencyTable/README.md

                     break;

-                // If the calculation method is FRQTABLE - Discrete values in a frequency table
+                // This method is called upon if the calculation method is set to FRQTABLE case FRQTABLE:{

-                case FRQTABLE:{
-                    // (double) total represents the sum of all of the data values (variable i) divided by their frequency (Data[i])
+                    // (double) total represents the sum of all of the data values (variable i)divided by
-                    // divides total by sdItems (the sum of all frequencies in the array/ the number of data items in array)
+                    // their frequency (Data[i])

                     for (int i = sdMinRange; i <= sdMaxRange; i++) {
                         total += (Data[i]*i);

-                        // The average (sdAve) is set to be the quotient of the total and sdItems sdAve= total/ sdItems;
+                        // sets the average (sdAve) to the total divided by
+                        // sdItems (the sum of all frequencies in the array/ the number of data items in array) sdAve= total/ sdItems;
                     }
                 }